UTokyo-ICEPP/qc-workbook/source/en/grover.md

 :align: center
 ```

-$U_w$と$U_0$は、それぞれ上で説明した解$w$の位相を反転するオラクルと0以外の位相を反転するオラクルです。
-$U_w$ and $U_0$ are the oracle that reverses the phase of answer $w$ and the oracle that reverses phases other than 0, as indicated above.
+The $U_w$ and $U_0$ are oracles that invert the phase of an answer $w$ and the phase of all states other than 0, respectively, as introduced above.

-回路の最初にあるHadamard演算と合わせて、グローバーの反復を1回実行するまでのステップ
-Together with the Hadamard operator at the start of the circuit, the steps involved in a single Grover iteration are shown below.
+Together with the Hadamard operator at the beginning of the circuit, we will look at steps involved in a single Grover iteration in detail below.

 ```{image} figs/grover_iter1.png
 :alt: grover_iter1